 Machine learning is basically what makes computers smarter.
 More intelligent computers naturally lead to an intrinsic change in local SEO – in all SEO, really – because of the way search engines crawl a page.
 Redundant, thin content that doesn’t give the reader a valuable experience will not help a local business rank better, even when it includes all the right keywords.
 In fact, it might even hurt the business’ rankings.

 Joe Youngblood at Winner Winner Chicken Dinner hopes that “machine learning will help us do more heavy lifting of data and understand what to optimize on a page-by-page basis, enabling us to keep up with algorithmic changes at a more granular level.”
 Grant Simmons from Homes said that machine learning should make local SEO easier if local businesses can fully provide the structured data to search engines.
-He continued to direct local businesses to Google My Business, as that’s the perfect way for them to provide the structured data Google is craving.
+He continued to direct local businesses to Google Business Profile, as that’s the perfect way for them to provide the structured data Google is craving.
 It’s all about “how relevant” you are to the consumer, according to Denise Casagrande from PCG Digital.

 In the end, local SEO is all about stellar content.
 For Bill Hartzer of Hartzer Consulting, optimizing content for machine learning “still comes down to keyword research.”